The CET Building

-We're at the former Coventry Evening Telegraph Offices at 157 Corporation Street, Coventry.
+We're at the former Coventry Evening Telegraph Offices & Print-works, at 157 Corporation Street, Coventry.

 @CETPOPUP is operated by The Historic Coventry Trust (HCT) - and has been created entirely by local Coventry volunteers, with the help of a small donation from Historic England/Coventry Heritage Action Zone.
-The space is available for the hosting of creative art (or basically anything interesting!) until July 2018 when works are due to begin on the restoration & conversion of the original offices and print room into 'boutique' 50s styled hotel - to be called 'The Telegraph'.
+We're a Community Venue - and the space is available for the hosting of creative art (or basically anything interesting!) until the end of 2018 when works are due to begin on the restoration & conversion of the original offices and print room into 'boutique' 50s styled hotel - to be called 'The Telegraph'.

 An entrance charge applies for the tour (suggested donation, £3) - but there really is loads of fascinating stuff to see - with most visitors typically taking about 30-45 mins to go around.

 Keep in mind - for the tour route - there are several sets of stairs to negotiate so unfortunately wheelchair access isn't possible.
-The main reception is however very easy to navigate around though - with slideshows and films to watch, displays, cet memorabilia plus lots of interesting stuff to have a browse through.
+The main reception - and upper ground floor to the rear, is however very easy to navigate around though - with slideshows and films to watch, displays, cet memorabilia plus lots of interesting stuff to have a browse through.

 There are lots of great photography opportunities, particularly around the tour route - so def bring your camera - but don't forget, we want to see your favorite pics from around the building too, so if you're tweeting, please add our hashtag - #cetpopup

 And finally, if you've a spare 5 mins, why not check out our @cetpopup Facebook page?
-We've daily updates on progress & new exhibitions - plus lots of pics of new stuff we're discovering around the building.. don't miss out!
+We've daily updates on progress & what's on - plus lots of pics of new stuff we're discovering around the building.. don't miss out!

 ps.
 If you fancy volunteering to help out here at The CET Building, we'd love to hear from you.